Click to Discover Your Anxiety's Roots!

-It’s not just feeling shy or nervous — it’s avoiding eye contact because you’re afraid someone might judge you.
+Social anxiety isn’t shyness — it’s fear that follows you everywhere.
 It’s replaying conversations in your head, convinced you said the wrong thing...

 It’s that sinking feeling in your stomach when you have to speak in front of a group, or even making up excuses to leave early because the thought of small talk feels unbearable.